Nude Events and Naked Parties By YNA

-This event is free, apart from the $15-per-vehicle parking fee.
+Cost: There is normally a parking fee, but parking becomes free after Labor Day!
+There is no YNA event fee.
 But if you want to support these events and our work at YNA, then please become a member for $22 / year!

 How to Find Us On The Beach:

-What to Bring: Bring a towel, sunblock, lunch and water or something to keep you hydrated.
+What to Bring: Bring a towel, sunblock, lunch and water or beverages to keep you hydrated.
 An umbrella or sun shelter is also recommended for shade.

-There are no vendors on The Gunnison Beach itself.
+There are no vendors on Gunnison Beach itself.

-Occasionally there is a vendor selling fast food by the entrance (which is a far walk from the actual beach area).
-Food and drink, including alcohol, are allowed on the beach (No trash cans, so you take out what you bring in).
+Food: There is usually at least one vendor selling fast food by the entrance (which is a bit of a walk from the actual beach area).
+Food and drink, including alcohol, are allowed on the beach (No trash cans, so you take out what you bring in!).
 We will have some snacks to share, and if people want to bring something to share with the group, that’s great too.

 Please be advised that glass is strictly prohibited!
-Four-sided tents are also strictly prohibited this year.
+Four-sided tents are also strictly prohibited.

 Also note that it’s a bit of a walk – about 350 yards – on mostly loose sand from the entrance to the shoreline, so plan accordingly.
 If you’re bringing a lot of stuff you might want to get a beach cart with wide wheels.